Shiina18/tactics_ogre_one_vision_mod_challenges/README.md

 - **Rank Clause** - Ranks of all skills of players are locked at rank 4 (with the help of cheatcodes).
   - Ranks of all skills of enemies are set rank 8. (optional)
 - **Number Clause** - If you are allowed to use 12 units, only use 9-10 units instead.
 Similarly, 5-6 units for 8 units.
+- **Class Clause Plus** - Banned some best (and niche) classes.
+(2020/12/29)
+  - Classes able to use Allheal 2 is banned: Cleric, Priest, Lord.
+  - Clasees having access to both status restoration Light Magic and Phalanx: Knight, White Knight, Paladin.
+  - Classes able to use Fearful Impact: Terror Knight, Knight Commander.
+  - Warlock isn't banned.
+However, Stormbound, Petrifog, Rattle, Sludgebind, Brimstone, Timestop, Charm, Shackle, Petriburst, Stasis are banned.
+(Oblivion and Deadscream is allowed to use.)

 And below are some other variant rules provided by Vital and Suppanut